← BACK TO PROJECTS

 Brian wishes there was an easier way to stay connected and in the loop with what they’re up to.

-As I mentioned, Brian wishes there was an easier way to stay connected and informed about what they’re up to.
+Brian wishes there were an easier way to stay connected and informed about what they’re up to.

-To avoid feeling lonely, we came up with the app following app concept.
+To avoid feeling lonely, we came up with the app following the app concept.

 Imagine an app where users can link their gaming, entertainment, and music streaming platforms to track and automatically post their activity to their page.
 Where users can add friends on the app and react to their streaming activity with emojis or send messages to their friends.